-I look forward to working in collaboration with you to identify and develop an individualized approach to meeting your therapeutic goals!
+I look forward to working with you to identify and develop an individual approach to meeting your therapeutic goals!

 For more information about my practice, please visit my website: www.danakahnpsychotherapy.com